Relief of Douglas MacArthur: Nuclear weapons

 In June 1950, Louis Johnson released a study on the potential uses of radioactive agents.
 According to Major General Courtney Whitney, MacArthur considered the possibility of using radioactive wastes to seal off North Korea in December 1950, but he never submitted this to the Joint Chiefs.
-After his dismissal, Congressman Albert Gore Sr. put a similar proposal to Truman.
+After his dismissal, Congressman Albert Gore put a similar proposal to Truman.
 In January 1951, MacArthur refused to entertain proposals for the forward deployment of nuclear weapons.

-In early April 1951, the Joint Chiefs became alarmed by the build up of Soviet forces in the Far East, particularly bombers and submarines.
+In early April 1951, the Joint Chiefs became alarmed by the buildup of Soviet forces in the Far East, particularly bombers and submarines.
 On 5 April 1951, they drafted orders for MacArthur authorizing attacks on Manchuria and the Shantung Peninsula if the Chinese launched airstrikes against his forces originating from there.
 The next day Truman met with the chairman of the United States Atomic Energy Commission, Gordon Dean, and arranged for the transfer of nine Mark 4 nuclear bombs to military control.
 Dean was apprehensive about delegating the decision on how they should be used to MacArthur, who lacked expert technical knowledge of the weapons and their effects.
 The Joint Chiefs were not entirely comfortable about giving them to MacArthur either, for fear that he might prematurely carry out his orders.
 Instead, they decided that the nuclear strike force would report to the Strategic Air Command (SAC).
 This time the bombers deployed with the fissile cores.
 SAC did not intend to attack air bases and depots; the bombers would target industrial cities in North Korea and China.
 Deployments of SAC bombers to Guam continued until the end of the war.